• Skip to primary navigation

 A platter of peppermint brownies

 I always make peppermint brownies for Natalie on her birthday which is just a few weeks before Christmas.
-Much to her chagrin, it always falls during finals week.
-I sent her a few peppermint brownies to have on her birthday and get her through until she comes home for the holidays.
+Much to her chagrin, it always fell during finals week when she was in school.
+I sent her a few of these peppermint brownies one year to have on her birthday and get her through finals.
 However, the frosting melted in transit, but she said they still tasted great.
 Starving college students will eat anything!

 A stack of Christmas brownies with frosting.